Content on this page was generated by AI and has not been manually reviewed.

 Should I keep the VPN on all the time?

 If you’re browsing privately or trying to avoid tracking, it’s wise to keep it on for the duration of your session.
 If you’re gaming or using local services that require low latency, consider toggling off if needed and turning it back on when you finish.
+India vpn edge: comprehensive guide to edge-based Indian VPNs for privacy, speed, streaming and secure remote access 2026

 What’s the difference between a VPN and a proxy in Chrome?